-How to Become a Registered Social Security Analyst®
+How to Become a Registered Social Security Analyst

-Step 1: Sign Up to Take the Course
+Step 1: Sign Up for the Program

-Associate Membership is free when you sign up to take the 5-module online self-study tutorial RSSA® course.
-Membership is open to professionals that currently work directly with individual clients and wish to expand their professional practice and expertise in the area of Social Security advisory services.
+Associate Membership is free when you sign up to take the 5-module online self-study RSSA program.
+Membership is open to individuals that desire to work directly with clients and other professionals to expand their professional practice and expertise in the area of Social Security advisory services.Sign Up Now

 - Have an insurance license issued by the state in which you practice